stronnag/mwptools/docs/manual/docs/mwp_support.md

 Different behaviours may be experienced using different display environments.

-mwp (and other applications) can have a problem with OpenGL and the (older versions of the GNOME) Wayland compositor.
+mwp (and other applications) can have a problem with OpenGL and the (GNOME) Wayland compositor.
 Typically this is manifest by being unable to pick mission WP icons for large (>40 point) missions.
-This problem does not appear on other compositors (`wlroots`, WSL) and appears fixed 2023-10.
+This problem does not appear on other compositors (`wlroots` and derivatives,  WSL).

 You can force Wayland / XWayland by setting the `GDK_BACKEND` variable in `cmdopts` (or the environment).
 This will override mwp's Windows Manager defined default behaviour.